saylesss88/nix-book/src/nix/hardening_networking.md

 United States Government.

-If you are fortunate to live outside of oppressive regimes with extreme censorship, using Tor for everyday, mundane activities is likely safe and won’t put you on any harmful “list.”
+If you are fortunate to live outside of oppressive regimes with extreme censorship, using Tor for every day, mundane activities is likely safe and won’t put you on any harmful “list.”
 Even if it did, you'd be in good company—these lists mostly contain great people working tirelessly to defend human rights and online privacy worldwide.